 - Accounts are accessible anywhere, anytime – when you manage your financials online, you have access to your accounts and key numbers wherever you are.
 Just find an internet connection and log in to your accounts with highly secure password protection and encryption.

-- Data is held on highly secure cloud servers – all your accounting data is encrypted using the industry-standard TLS (Transport Layer Standard) encryption technology and data is spread across multiple data centres to make it even less prone to malicious hacks.
+- Data is held on highly secure cloud servers – all your accounting data is encrypted using the industry-standard TLS (Transport Layer Standard) encryption technology and data is spread across multiple data centers to make it even less prone to malicious hacks.

 - You’re always using the latest version – when you log into an online accounting application, you’re always using the most current version of the software.
 There are no updates to action, no fixes to install and all your security settings are 100% up to date and geared for any known threats.